Ruby Stakes Preview, Tips, Runners & Trends

 Ruby Stakes Trainer Statistics

-The leading trainer in the Ruby Stakes over the last 16 renewals is A P O'Brien, who has won the race eight times, with those eight winners coming from Poet (2009), Pure Champion (2010), Wild Wind (2011), Soon (2012), I Can Fly (2018), So Wonderful (2020), Horoscope (2021) and Salt Lake City (2023).
-There is one trainer who has not had the best of times in the Ruby Stakes; Joseph Patrick O'Brien has sent a total of 15 runners to the race without recording any wins.
+The leading trainer in the Ruby Stakes over the last 17 renewals is A P O'Brien, who has won the race eight times, with those eight winners coming from Poet (2009), Pure Champion (2010), Wild Wind (2011), Soon (2012), I Can Fly (2018), So Wonderful (2020), Horoscope (2021) and Salt Lake City (2023).
+Two trainers have not had the best of times over the last 17 renewals in the Ruby Stakes.
+Joseph Patrick O'Brien has sent a total of 17 runners to the race without recording any wins, whilst Mrs John Harrington has sent out 10 without a winner.

 TrainerR-W-PWinEW